 Dark sky sanctuaries.
 Floating nightclubs.
 Blueberry farms.
 Indigenous-owned lodges.
 These are just some of the facets of Afar’s list of top 25 places to go in 2025.
-This year, we have focused on some of the world’s most fascinating and lesser-visited countries, regions, and cities where you won’t find crowds of travelers angling for the same Instagram Reel.
-From Chios, Greece, and Columbus, Ohio, to Guyana and Jordan, these destinations (presented in alphabetical order) are bound to inspire another year of joyful and intentional travel.
+This year’s list features some of the world’s most fascinating and lesser-visited countries, regions, and cities where you won’t find crowds of travelers angling for the same Instagram Reel.
+From Chios, Greece, and Columbus, Ohio, to Guyana and Jordan, these destinations are bound to inspire another year of joyful and intentional travel.
 Where will you go first?—The Editors

 Aotea Great Barrier Island, New Zealand

-Sixty miles northeast of Auckland (New Zealand’s capital city) is nature’s guardian: the secluded, forested Great Barrier Island.
-The 110-square-mile island, known by the Maori name Aotea, is graced with high cliffs and long white-sand surf beaches that shelter the mainland from the Pacific Ocean’s many moods.
-The majority of its land comprise a wildlife reserve of wetlands and old-growth kauri forests; endangered species such as the pāteke (the fourth-rarest duck in the world) live here free of predators.
+Sixty miles northeast of Auckland (New Zealand’s largest city) is nature’s guardian: the secluded, forested Great Barrier Island.
+The 110-square-mile isle, known by the Maori name Aotea, is graced with high, craggy cliffs and long white-sand surf beaches that shelter the mainland from the Pacific Ocean’s many moods.
+The majority of its land comprises a wildlife reserve of wetlands and old-growth kauri forests; endangered species such as the pāteke (the fourth-rarest duck in the world) live here free of predators.

 The island’s businesses and roughly 1,200 full-time residents are deeply committed to conservation.
 Aoteans live entirely off-grid—meaning all the eco-lodges and apartment rentals, breweries and bakeries, generate their own power from solar and wind, harvest their own rainwater, and aim for zero waste.
 Don’t expect to step into a café and march back out with a coffee, either; Aoteans would prefer you linger over a flat white in a ceramic mug, and if you must take it to go, bring your own reusable cup.

 Aotea was declared an International Dark Sky Sanctuary in 2017—the first such designation in New Zealand.
 Now, it’s a prime viewing site for the current solar maximum, the once-a-decade opportunity to see the planet’s auroras at their most vibrant, predicted to last through early 2026.
-The aurora australis, or southern lights, are no less thrilling, especially with such capable guides as Star Treks, led by an Aotea native and Dark Sky ambassador, or women-run Good Heavens, pointing out the glory of Tahu-nui-ā-Rangi, or “great glowing sky.”—Laura Dannen Redman
+The southern lights, or aurora australis, are no less thrilling than their northern counterpart, especially with such capable guides as Star Treks, led by an Aotea native and Dark Sky ambassador, or women-run Good Heavens, pointing out the glory of Tahu-nui-ā-Rangi, or “great glowing sky.”—Laura Dannen Redman

-Where to stay: 175° East’s three privately owned luxury homes (including one “tree house”) share 14 hilltop acres with sea views; rent one, two, or all three.
-It’s just an eight-minute walk to Medlands Beach and a short drive to the townships of Clarins and Tryphena.
+Where to stay: 175° East’s three private luxury homes (including one “treehouse”) share 14 hilltop acres with sea views.
+It’s an eight-minute walk to Medlands Beach and a short drive to the townships of Claris and Tryphena.

 Pigeons Lodge offers four guest rooms in its main house plus two freestanding studios overlooking Shoal Bay, within 2km of the ferry landing.
 Complimentary use of kayaks, surfboards, and boogie boards is included.